top of page

 LGBTQIA+ heart denoting a welcoming space

-Disclaimer: By participating in any of the programs offered through BirthPro, you acknowledge that you are fully responsible for your own health, well-being, and outcomes.
-The information and techniques provided are not intended to diagnose, treat, or replace professional medical or mental health advice.
-If you are in need of individualized support or have any concerns regarding your health, it is your responsibility to consult with a licensed healthcare professional, therapist, or other appropriate mental health or physical care provider.
+By participating in BirthPro programs, you acknowledge that you are fully responsible for your own health, well-being, and outcomes.
+Content provided is not intended to diagnose, treat, or replace professional medical or mental health advice.
+Please consult a licensed healthcare professional for individualized support.

 Disability friendly